Superfuse

 Superfuse is an action role-playing video game in a comic book art style.
 The game is in early access as of early 2023.

 Gameplay

 Superfuse is an action role-playing video game in a comic book art style and superhero characters.
 The player hacks and slashes at enemy mobs in procedurally generated levels and upgrades their powers through a configurable skill tree as they progress.

 Development

 Superfuse is in development by Dutch studio Stitch Heads.
 After a multiplayer beta test in December 2022, the game opened for early access the next month with two character classes.
 It will be published by Raw Fury.

 The developers plan to create five character classes and support four-player cooperative play.

+As of March 2025, no update has been released for the game in over two years.